OguzcanIzanli/Patika-Front-End-Projects/README.md

 # Patika+ Front-End Projects

-The repository contains projects completed at a basic level as part of the Patika+ Front-End Bootcamp program.
+The repository contains projects completed at a basic level as part of the Patika+ Front-End Web Developer Bootcamp program.
+Technologies used include HTML, CSS, JavaScript, and Bootstrap.

 ## Live Site